borger/scoop-emulators/CONTRIBUTING.md

 When issues arise, the system automatically:
 1. Creates issue with `@copilot` label
+2. Attempts auto-fix with autofix-manifest.ps1
-2. Copilot submits PR with fix
+3. If auto-fix fails, Copilot submits PR with fix
-3. Validation runs automatically
+4. Validation runs automatically
-4. Auto-merges if all pass
+5. Auto-merges if all pass (Copilot PRs)
-5. Requests fixes if validation fails
+6. Requests fixes if validation fails (up to 10 attempts)
-6. Escalates to @beyondmeat after 3 failed attempts
+7. Escalates to @beyondmeat after 10 failed attempts or for complex issues

 ### Smart Labels